GtkFontDialogButton and Gsettings

 GSettings schema describes a set of keys, value types and some other information.
 GSettings object uses this schema and it writes/reads the value of a key to/from the right place in the database.

-• A schema usually has a path.
-The path is a location in the database.
-Each key is stored under the path.
-For example, if a key font-desc is defined with a path /com/github/ToshioCP/tfe/, the key’s location in the database is /com/github/ToshioCP/tfe/font-desc.
-Path is a string begins with and ends with a slash (/).
-And it is delimited by slashes.
+font-descis defined with a path/com/github/ToshioCP/tfe/, the key’s location in the database is/com/github/ToshioCP/tfe/font-desc.
+A path is a string begins with and ends with a slash (/).
+And it is delimited by slashes. - GSettings save information as key-value style.
+A key is a

-• A summery and description can be set for each key optionally.
+- A summary and description can be set for each key optionally.

 Schemas are described in an XML format.
 For example,